BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

 document info dialog and of course by unzipping you .kra file and editing the meta-data there.

-You can edit these things in :menuselection:`File --> Document Information`, and for the author's information :menuselection:`Settings --> Configure Krita --> Author Information`.
-You can switch between profiles under :menuselection:`Settings --> Active Author Profile`.
+These things can be edited in :menuselection:`File --> Document Information`, and for the author's information :menuselection:`Settings --> Configure Krita --> Author Information`.
+Profiles can be switched under :menuselection:`Settings --> Active Author Profile`.

 Setting the canvas background color
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can set the canvas background color via :menuselection:`Image --> Image Background
 color and Transparency`.
 This allows you to turn the background color
 non-transparent and to change the color.
-Also useful for certain file
+This is also useful for certain file
 formats which force a background color instead of transparency.
 PNG and
 JPG export use this color as the default color to fill in transparency
 if you do not want to export transparency.